transatlantic-comppsych/fmriprep_qa_guide/README.md

-# fmriprep_qa_guide
+# fMRIPrep QA Interpretation Guideline

-Rough draft of a guide for reviewing fmriprep's QA outputs
+Rough draft of a guide for reviewing fmriprep's QA outputs.

 # Anatomicals